mulle-nat-stash/mulle-bootstrap/README.md

 ## Known limitations

-* no "-n" test run option
 * only works for libraries so far
-* not much tested
+* not tested too much